Australian Accounting Standard 16, Leases: effective 1 January 2019

 As highlighted above, not only does the Standard impact KPIs and potentially debt covenants of telecom operators, the Standard significantly impacts lessees’ systems and controls as more lease data will need to be tracked by bringing operating leases onto the balance sheet.

-Because of this, together with the significant number of operating lease arrangements that telecom operators enter into, we strongly recommended that operators use the intervening period to analyse the new requirements, consider any wider implications and make any required changes to their systems, controls and processes.
+Because of this, together with the significant number of operating lease arrangements that telecom operators enter into, we strongly recommended that operators use the intervening period to analyse the new requirements, consider any wider implications and make any required changes to their systems,

 Where can I go for more information?